-As of date of this MD&A, there were 59,122,321 common shares issued and outstanding and 64,552,321 common shares outstanding on a diluted basis.
+As of date of this MD&A, there were 59,222,321 common shares issued and outstanding and 64,892,321 common shares outstanding on a diluted basis.

-Environmental Provisions and Potential Environmental Contingency
+Environmental Provisions and Potential Environmental Contingency compliance with all applicable laws and regulations.

-The Company's mining and exploration activities are subject to various federal, provincial and state laws and regulations governing the protection of the environment.
-These laws and regulations are continually changing and generally becoming more restrictive.
-The Company conducts its operations so as to protect public health and the environment and believes its operations are in compliance with all applicable laws and regulations.
 The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations.
 The Company estimates that future reclamation and site restoration costs based on the Company's exploration activities to date are not significant however the ultimate amount of reclamation and other future site restoration costs to be incurred in the future is uncertain.